Energy in Slovenia: Fuel sources

+Fossil fuels

 Coal and lignite

 Lignite deposits are found in the north central and northeastern regions of Slovenia; the country does not have any identified hard coal reserves.
 There is one active lignite mine in Slovenia, near Velenje in the north central region of the country.
 The mine produced 3.2 million tonnes of lignite in 2018 for combustion in the neighboring Šoštanj Power Plant.
 The mine is Slovenia's only producing fossil fuel facility.
 The power plant has an expected closure date of 2033 nonetheless the government hopes to close the plant between 2024 and 2029.

 Some coal is imported for district heating and electrical power generation use at the Ljubljana Power Station.